-- The Netherlands Minister for International Trade and Development Cooperation (with a EUR 50 million commitment). - II.
-TCX Mauritius, on-lending a EUR 40 million commitment of KfW acting on behalf of the German Federal Ministry for Economic Cooperation & Development (BMZ), and - III.
-KfW acting on behalf of the German Federal Ministry for Economic Cooperation & Development (BMZ, with a EUR 27.5 million commitment). - IV.
-KfW acting in its own name but for the account of the German Federal Ministry for the Environment, Nature Conservation, and Building & Nuclear Safety (BMU, with a EUR 50 million commitment).
+- I. The Netherlands Minister for International Trade and Development Cooperation (DGIS with a EUR 50 million commitment). - II.
+KfW acting on behalf of the German Federal Ministry for Economic Cooperation & Development (BMZ, with a EUR 62.5 million and USD 5,7 million commitment) . - III.
+KfW acting in its own name but for the account of the German Federal Ministry for the Environment, Nature Conservation, and Building & Nuclear Safety (BMU, with a EUR 30 million and USD 22.7 million commitment respectively), - IV.
+The UK Department for International Development acting on behalf of Her Brittanic Majesty's Secretary of State for International Development (DIFD with a GBP 31 million commitment since March 2019).

 All commitments are 100% disbursed.

-Obligations were converted into USD on disbursement at the then applicable exchange rate.
+The obligations towards DGIS, BMU and BMZ were converted into USD on disbursement at the then applicable exchange rate.